Freshman QB Dart leads USC over Washington State 45-14

 Drake London caught 13 passes for 170 yards for the Trojans.

-Jayden de Laura threw for 117 yards and a pair of touchdowns for Washington State (1-2, 0-1), which jumped to a 14-0 lead and then watched the Trojans score 45 unanswered points.
+Jayden de Laura threw for 117 yards and a pair of touchdowns for Washington State (1-2, 0-1), which jumped to a 14-0 lead and then watched the Trojans score 45 unanswered points, mostly in the second half.

+“In the first half we were pressing,” Williams said.
+“Mistakes were being made.”

+Williams did not have details of Slovis’ injury.
+“For all I know he’s gonna be available to practice this coming week,” Williams said of Slovis.

 Last Saturday’s 42-28 loss at home to Stanford was the final straw for Helton, who was let go two days later.
 Williams, who was USC’s cornerbacks coach, will lead the team for the remainder of the season.